Ryan-Page-2024/Classifying-Country/Images/README.md

 <br>

 Key themes include:
-- **Love and Relationships**: Focuses on romantic relationships, as well as intimate, emotional bonds.
+- **Love and Relationships**: Romantic relationships, as well as intimate, emotional bonds
-- **Family, Friends, and Roots**: Broader relationships, friends and family, as well as traditions and growing up.
+- **Family, Friends, Roles, and Roots**: Broader relationships, friends and family, as well as traditions and growing up
-- **Life and Time**: Existence, the passage of time, frequency and permanence, as well as milestones.
+- **Life and Time**: Existence, the passage of time, frequency and permanence, as well as milestones
-- **Emotions and Moral Beliefs**: Internal feelings, moral beliefs, and psychological states.
+- **Emotions, Moral Beliefs, and States of Mind**: Internal feelings, moral beliefs, and psychological states
-- **Freedom and Independence**: Aspirations for self-determination and autonomy, alongside feeling constraint.
+- **Freedom and Independence**: Aspirations for self-determination and autonomy, as well as feeling constraint
-- **Conflict and Struggle**: Challenges, fights, loneliness, struggles, overcoming, and finality.
+- **Conflict, Struggle, Perseverance, and Resolution**: Challenges, fights, struggles, overcoming, and finality
-- **Death, Faith, and Religion**: Focuses on mortality, the afterlife, spiritual practices, and spiritual concepts.
+- **Death, Faith, and Religion**: Focuses on mortality, the afterlife, spiritual practices, and spiritual concepts
-- **Age and Nostalgia**: Reflections on age, the past, and memories.
+- **Age and Nostalgia**: Reflections on age, reminiscing a general past, and memories
-- **Music, Dance, and Celebration**: Captures music, dance, and social activities such as partying.
+- **Music, Dance, and Celebration**: Captures music, dance, and singing
-- **Americana**: National pride and iconic symbols (the flag, republic, cowboys, etc.).
+- **Americana**: National pride and iconic symbols (the flag, republic, cowboys, etc.)
-- **Transportation**: Modes of movement, vehicles, and manufacturers.
+- **Gears and Gasoline**: Vehicles, manufacturers, travel, expressions that signify mobility and resources for travel (e.g., gas, oil, etc.)
-- **Occupations and Work**: Specific work roles and societal functions.
+- **Occupations, Work, and Money**: Specific work roles and societal functions, as well as class dynamics amd status
-- **Consumption and Indulgence**: References to food, drink, drugs, and alcohol, along with their associated effects.
+- **Consumption and Indulgence**: References to food, drink, drugs, and alcohol, along with their associated effects
-- **Leisure and Pastimes**: Leisure activities, reflecting moments of rest, joy, or simple pleasures.
+- **Leisure and Pastimes**: Leisure activities, reflecting moments of rest, joy, or simple pleasures
-- **Nature and Environment**: The natural world, encompassing landscapes, climates, and the four seasons.
+- **Nature, Weather, Seasons, and the Environment**: The natural world, natural imagery, landscapes, climates, and the four seasons
-- **Places and Settings**: Specific references to cities and states.
+- **Cities, States, and Geographic Identities**: Specific references to cities, states, and regions (e.g., Dixie, Nickajacks)
-- **Animals**: Creatures of the natural and domesticated realms.
+- **Animals**: Creatures of the natural and domesticated realms
-- **Law and Justice**: Captures concepts of equality, crime, retribution, and punishment.
+- **Law and Justice**: Captures concepts of equality, crime, retribution, and punishment
-- **Technology and Modern Life**: Advancements that shape society, culture, and daily life.
+- **Technology and Modern Life**: Advancements that shape society, culture, and daily life
-- **Outliers**: Words that do not strongly align with any specific theme or require a lot of context.
+- **Outliers**: Words that do not strongly align with any specific theme

 <br>